x21gunsx/clair/Documentation/reference/config.md

 A time.ParseDuration parsable string

 The frequency at which the notifier will query at Matcher for Update Operations.
+If a value smaller then 1 second is provided it will be replaced with the default 5 second poll interval.
 ```

 #### &emsp;delivery_interval: ""